flipt-io/cup/docs/DESIGN.md

 ## Executor

 Executors sit at the heart of `cup`.
-A single executor handles processing requests for a single resource type via it's associated runtime.
+A single executor handles processing requests for a single resource type via it's associated controller.

-An executor has a general behaviour over any given `Runtime` implementation.
+An executor has a general behaviour over any given `Controller` implementation.
-`Runtime` implementations are exposed through a process command-line interface.
+`Controller` implementations are exposed through a process command-line interface.
-Each runtime binary is compiled to WASM, available on the local filesystem.
+Each controller binary is compiled to WASM, available on the local filesystem.

 The executor will take care of adapting each request into an appropriate set of command line arguments and/or STDIN written payloads.
 It then interprets any exist codes and output written to the standard output streams (STDOUT / STDERR).